-To see various programs and projects of Karin’s that need financial support, visit her Women at Risk profile page on the DonorSee website.
-All donations made on DonorSee are also 100 percent tax deductible and will be sent to her TEAM ministry account for use in the selected program.
+To see various programs and projects of her’s that need financial support, visit her Women at Risk profile page on the DonorSee website.
+All donations made on DonorSee are also 100 percent tax deductible and will be sent to her TEAM account for use in the selected program.

-To make a one-time donation, or become part of Karin’s general support team, visit TEAM’s website.
+To make a one-time donation, or become part of her general support team, visit TEAM’s website.
 All contributions are 100 percent tax deductible.